 Onsite, remote, distributed, oh my!
 If all these new types of teams have you tongue-tied, today we’re going to look at what defines remote vs. distributed teams.
 When building your teams to their full potential, understanding the difference between these two models is key.
 Get in the know by finding out their major similarities and differences, as well as the challenges and benefits of both models.

 Remote teams aren’t necessarily distributed teams.
 Was mind blown?
 Let’s take a look at why.

 Remote teams are highly dynamic.
 Because they don’t have a physical office, remote employees work from wherever they are, usually a home office or a co-working space.
 Oftentimes, remote companies go global to get the best talent possible, which means their team is spread out across the world.
 By using a global pool of candidates, location becomes a non-issue, though sometimes companies will choose to hire within overlapping time zones of their major clients.

-This new trend of remote teams has become popular with companies such as Buffer, Zapier, HelpScout and InVision.
+This new trend of remote teams has become popular with companies such as Buffer, Zapier, HelpScout, and InVision.
 These 100% remote companies exclusively use remote teams to meet their needs.
 Specifically, Buffer is known for their remote model with teams on every continent and almost every time zone.
-Generally speaking, remote companies are considered to be on the forefront of innovating and improving the way we work.
+Generally speaking, remote companies are considered to be at the forefront of innovating and improving the way we work.

 Because there’s no physical office, remote teams feel like they’re on “equal footing” when it comes to communication and culture.
-Everybody works remotely, so there’s a strong sense of how to communicate effectively, so that being in different hemispheres has no effect on getting great work done.
+Everybody works remotely, so there’s a strong sense of how to communicate effectively so that being in different hemispheres has no effect on getting great work done.